 The last parameter specifies the maximum threshold in seconds for a database query beyond which it is considered a slow query.

-In this guide, you have successfully installed, started, enabled, and secured the MariaDB database server using the
+In this guide, you’ve learnt how to successfully install MariaDB on Ubuntu 20.04 server.
+You have successfully installed, started, enabled, and secured the MariaDB database server using the

 mysql_secure_installation shell script.
 We also went a step further and looked at some of the best practices you can use to ensure optimal performance of your database server.
 Check out the official MariaDB documentation for additional information on the database server.